mattvinks/spark-labs/README.md

     https://chrome.google.com/webstore/detail/markdown-preview-plus/febilkbfcbhebfnokafefeacimjdckgl?hl=en-US
 If this link does not work, search for markdown-preview-plus in https://chrome.google.com/webstore

 * Once installed, go to 'Window --> Extensions' menu of Chrome ;   Find 'Markdown Preview Plus' plugin ;  set 'Allow access to file urls'
+Also go to 'options' of the MPP plugin and enable 'HTML view'

-* Open any .md file using Chrome (File --> Open)
+* Now open any .md file using Chrome (File --> Open) or drag-and-drop

 Editors